bensobkowiak/GenomicsCourse/PreCourse_instructions.md

 [Download Data]()
 <br>

 Please download all data into the same folder and make a note of the filepath for carrying out the practicals.
+These files may change before the start of the workshop but please check on Friday 2nd February for the final data.

 <br>